wd5gnr/Elf-RcForth/readme.md

 By Mike Riley

 Previous  update : 24 May 2022  Glenn Jolly
-Last update: 22 Aug 2023 Al Williams
+Last update: 23 Aug 2023 Al Williams

 What's new
 ----------
 Verson 0.4

+You can now include things after a colon definition, a variable, and allot is now safer.
+So you can now say:

+VARIABLE NCC 1701 ALLOT 0 NCC !

+-or-
+: SILLY 2 * . ; 10 SILLY

+###

 New extended words.
 OVER bug fixed.